 VR application demands

-VR apps need a lot of power to create those cool 3D worlds, which means your computer’s CPU and GPU can get pretty busy.
+VR apps need a lot of power to create those amazing 3D worlds, which means your computer’s CPU and GPU can get pretty busy when you run a VR game or app.
 OVRServer_x64.exe helps manage these demanding apps.

 Background processes

 OVRServer_x64.exe isn’t just busy when you’re in VR.
-It’s always on, making sure your Oculus device is ready to go, which can keep your resources in use even when you’re not in another world.
+It’s always on to make sure your Oculus device is always ready to go, which can keep your resources in use even when you’re not using the VR headset.

 Recommended read: GPU 100% Usage When Idle or Gaming (Good or Bad)